-When estrogen goes high it creates a condition known as estrogen dominance, which can also contribute to painful menstrual cramps and other period problems.
+When estrogen goes high it creates a condition known as estrogen dominance, which can also contribute to prostaglandins period pain and other period problems.

 I recommend charting your symptoms and then removing dairy for at least 30 days.
 Then, try reintroducing and seeing how it affects your menstrual cycle.
 This will allow you to understand your relationship with dairy and how it's affecting your body.

 You can grab my hormone friendly meal plan and recipe guide here to get more support in shifting your diet to one that supports healthy hormones.

 Some of my patients, they get menstrual relief for the first time in years and so they're hesitant to reintroduce dairy.
 Can you blame them?